MsNineteen/MsNineteen/README.md

 - 👋 Hi, I’m Rearabetswe Sons
-- 👀 I’m interested in Software Engineering and CyberSecurity and I am cuurently learning required programming languages to start with projects and learn all about Data Science and CyberSecurity.
+- 👀 I’m interested in Software Engineering and CyberSecurity and I am cuurently learning required programming languages to start with projects and learn all about Software Engineering and CyberSecurity.
 - 🌱 I’m currently majoring in Computer Science
 - 💞️ I’m looking to collaborate with people that are willing to provide tech advices, I am always willing to learn.
 - 📫 How to reach me on ReaSons95Work@gmail.com